THE WEAVING STORY

 Other common experiences during that time were eagles coming and circling over where I lived.
 I would go for walks and there they would be.
 When I would play a particular piece I was working on at that time, they would show up and circle over the valley below, outside my upstairs window while I would play.
 They seemed to be dancing, so I named the piece "Dance of the Winged Ones".

 In my mind, I thought I would/should be creating another "Fire Prayer".
 But I knew better than to get in my own way.
-I began to realize that all of the other aspects of my musical creativity were surfacing with a call for their place in my present journey: elements of my classical training and background, my gospel upbringing and my country/pop time in Nashville, all a part of who I am.
-And they were all a part of the tapestry that was beckoning to be woven.
+I began to realize that all of the other aspects of my musical creativity were surfacing with a call for their place in my present journey: elements of my classical training and background, my gospel upbringing and my country/pop time in Nashville, all a part of my cumulative musical expression.
+They were all a part of the tapestry that was beckoning to be woven.
 Beckoning to become "The Weaving".

 The ethereal parallel to this was the experience of angelic beings weaving their tapestry with threads of light!
 Even in the studio, as I would sing, there would be this angelic light that would surround me.
 Now, I don't know if anyone else in the studio was actually experiencing that too, but I certainly was.
 "The Weaving" was a blessed experience I will never forget.
 The angelic realm was so close to me during that time I could practically reach out and touch them.